How to build a website like Amazon without coding

 Amazon was founded by Jeff Bezos in 1994, initially as an online bookstore.
 Bezos’s vision was to create a store that could offer more books than any physical bookstore, using the vast and scalable nature of the internet.

-Starting with books allowed Amazon to perfect its e-commerce model.
+Starting with books allowed Amazon to perfect its e-commerce business.
 The company soon expanded into selling various goods, becoming a one-stop shop for almost anything a consumer needs.

-- Test, learn, fail – and try again: Amazon's success is also attributed to its culture of innovation and willingness to experiment boldly.
+• Continuous experimentation: Amazon’s success is also attributed to its culture of innovation and willingness to experiment boldly.
 Amazon is not afraid to test new ideas, learn from failures, and iterate.
-Not all experiments have succeeded – Amazon’s Fire smartphones were a flop.
+Not all experiments have succeeded—Amazon’s Fire smartphones were a flop.
 But many have.
 For example, Amazon developed its own hardware (like Kindle), launched services (like Amazon Prime), or entered entirely new business domains (like cloud computing with AWS).

-- Iterate constantly: Amazon's approach is iterative; they constantly refine and improve their services based on customer feedback and data.
+• Constant iteration: Amazon’s approach is iterative; they regularly refine and improve their services based on customer feedback and data.
 This iterative process ensures that Amazon stays ahead in meeting and anticipating customer needs.

 This customer-centric and innovative approach is exactly what Sharetribe has seen work for the success of marketplace founders we’ve collaborated with over the past decade.

-Next, let’s look at how the approach translates into practical, actionable steps that take you from zero to one in your founders’ journey.
+Next, let’s examine how this approach can work for your business in our step-by-step guide that will take you from ground zero to launch in your founder’s journey.

 At Sharetribe, we’ve worked with hundreds of marketplace founders.
 We’ve found that the best way to build a marketplace like Amazon is by following these ten steps:

-- Build a website like Amazon, starting with an MVP (Minimum Viable Platform).
+5. Build a website like Amazon, starting with an MVP (Minimum Viable Platform)

 The first step is to find a unique, strong idea that will likely resonate with customers.